 There are countless ways a book can leave its print on reader’s conscience, but a well-told real story is all the more haunting and dreadful, as the factor of authenticity adds weight to the events.
 It was the cold, fearless look of the Arabic woman on the cover that sent chills down my spine and drew me to read Farida’s story.

-With the candor and emotions of a teenage soul, Farida recalls the mundane life in the small community of Kocho, a Yazidi village in Iraq.
-The peaceful existence of its inhabitants is abruptly and irreversibly shaken in the summer of 2014, when ISIS warriors invade the area, kill all men and kidnap the women and children.
+With the candour and emotions of a teenage soul, Farida recalls the mundane life in the small community of Kocho, a Yazidi village in Iraq.
+The peaceful existence of its inhabitants is abruptly and irreversibly shaken in the summer of 2014, when ISIS warriors invade the area, kill all men and kidnap the women and children.a

 With the scrupulousness of a talented strategist, Farida notes every minute aspect of ISIS warriors’ life, daily routine, beliefs, warehouses they live in, excuses they find to misinterpret the Quran.
 It is an accurate insight from another world, yet contemporary and very close to ours.